gqrx-sdr/gqrx/README.md

 Gqrx
 ====

-Gqrx is an experimental software defined radio receiver implemented using GNU Radio and the Qt GUI toolkit.
-Currently it works on Linux and Mac with hardware supported by gr-osmosdr, including Funcube Dongle, RTL-SDR, Airspy, HackRF, BladeRF, RFSpace, USRP and even SoapySDR.
+Gqrx is an open source software defined radio (SDR) receiver implemented using GNU Radio and the Qt GUI toolkit.
+Currently it works on Linux and Mac with hardware supported by gr-osmosdr, including Funcube Dongle, RTL-SDR, Airspy, HackRF, BladeRF, RFSpace, USRP and SoapySDR.

-Gqrx can operate as a traditional AM/FM/SSB receiver with audio output or as an FFT-only instrument.
+Gqrx can operate as an AM/FM/SSB receiver with audio output or as an FFT-only instrument.
 There are also various hooks for interacting with external application using nertwork sockets.